 Where It All Started

-The idea of Crowdscriber was first conceived by co-founder Craig Tataryn back in September 2010 when he interviewed James Gosling, the creator of the Java programming language in a busy coffee shop.
+The idea of Crowdscriber was first conceived by co-founder Craig Tataryn back in September 2010 when, in a busy coffee shop, he interviewed James Gosling, the creator of the Java programming language.
 Since there was a lot of background noise in the coffee shop during the interview, Craig set out to create a transcript of the nearly hour-long interview.

 It didn’t take long before Craig realized there was a lack of good tools to do the job, and that the task itself was long, drawn-out, and prone to errors.
 It was also apparent that the task of transcribing his hour-long audio was something that could take a very long time for one person to do.